Jeremy Clements Racing: Car No. 51 history

 Before the 2019 NASCAR Xfinity Series season, JCR purchased chassis from the shuttered Chip Ganassi Racing Xfinity Series program, intending to run top-fifteen to top-ten consistently with the new cars.
 This prediction would prove accurate, as the No. 51 team would see a marked increase in production.
 With one top-five and four top-tens, including a sixth at the fall Kansas race, the highs were certainly higher.
 However, the team would again finish in fourteenth for the final points standings.

 During the 2020 season, the team was fined $10,000 for an undisclosed violation of NASCAR's COVID-19 protocols; the penalty was upheld after an appeal by the team.
 On September 23, 2020, JCR announced it has parted ways with longtime sponsor RepairableVehicles.com, ending a partnership that lasted for 10 years.
 The team will look for new sponsors for the remainder of the season and 2021.
 None of this seemed to slow down the JCR team, however, as they would hold strong with one top-five and five top-tens.
 His season-best finish of third at Pocono was the best finish for the No. 51 since his win three years earlier, but they would just miss out on the Playoffs by finishing thirteenth in the final points standings.
 2021 would see Clements get off to one of the hottest starts in his career, as through the first eight races he would accumulate three top-10's while finishing an astonishing 99.8% of the scheduled laps.
 This hot streak would help solve his previous sponsorship woes, as First Pacific Funding would sign on to sponsor him for the rest of the season.

 During the 2022 season, Clements scored his second career win at the Daytona night race.
 However, NASCAR issued the team an L2 penalty four days later after the post-race inspection discovered an illegally modified intake manifold.
 Clements kept the win, but was declared ineligible for the playoffs.
 In addition, crew chief Mark Setzer was fined USD60,000 and the team was docked 75 owner and driver points, plus ten playoff points should the team qualify for the postseason.
 Clements's appeal was heard on September 13; panel members Tom DeLoach, Richard Gore and Dixon Johnston found in Clements's favor, rescinding the penalty and revoking the punishments.
 As a result, he regained his eligibility for the 2022 playoffs.
 On October 18, Setzer was suspended for one race and fined USD25,000 for an L1 Penalty under Section 14.4.B.E, which deals with the modification of a composite body part following the Las Vegas race.
 In addition, the No. 51 has been docked forty driver and owner points.

+2023 was a disappointing season for Clements.
+He recorded seven top-fifteens, with his best showings being two fourteenth place finishes.
+He failed to record a single top-ten finish.